fuzzymfx/fuzzymfx.github.io/content/posts/resume.md

 - Try to add links for the projects that you build.
 Preferably deployed links, or GitHub repositories.

-The hierarchy of efficient content management in a resume is as follows:
+The hierarchy of space allocation is as follows:

 - Max span should be taken up by the experience section, or projects if you do not have enough experience.
 - The next would be projects.
 - The next would be skills, followed by extra-curricular activities, and then education.
-- Adding relevant links such as LinkedIn, GitHub, or a personal website is a really good idea.

 Here is my resume a couple of months later from when I started building it: